supervisely-ecosystem/ui-widgets-demos/interactive elements/001_tooltip/README.md

 ### hide_after

 Hide delay in milliseconds.
-With the default value it is not hidden while the mouse is within the UI element.
+With the default value, it will not be hidden as long as the mouse is inside the UI element.

 **type:** `int`